bytebase/bytebase.com/content/docs/get-started/instance.md

 title: Connect Your Database
 ---

-To allow Bytebase to manage your different [database systems](/docs/introduction/supported-databases), you need to supply Bytebase with the connection info.

 <HintBlock type="info">

-Only **Workspace Admin** or **Workspace DBA** role can configure instance.
+Only **Workspace Admin** or **Workspace DBA** role can configure database instance.

 </HintBlock>

+To allow Bytebase to execute operations on behalf the end user, you need to supply Bytebase with the connection info for your database instance.

 ## Connect to the instance on the same host